justinmeiners/classic-colors/README.md

 ## Platform notes

-Classic colors attempts to use the [MIT SHM][shm] extension when available.
+Classic colors uses the [MIT SHM][shm] extension when available.
 This extension allows the display to refresh much faster.
 There is a fallback codepath when it is not available.
 It works well, it's just not as smooth.

-There is a configure option to disable it:
+SHM can be disabled at configuration time:

 	./configure --no-shm

 Unfortunatly, macOS does not allow very much SYSV shared memory to be used, and so it is likely if you resize the window very large it will exceed this limit and switch to the fallback codepath.
-If you want the best experience on macOS increase this limit.
+For the best experience on macOS you will need to increase this limit.

 [shm]: https://www.x.org/releases/X11R7.7/doc/xextproto/shm.html